snieda/tsl2nano/tsl2.nano.autotest/readme.md

 	* -> try to evaluate the classes and methods causing these errors. set system properties (with prefix: tsl2.functiontest.) in your AllAutoTests class like:  *parallel=false*, *timeout=-1*, *modifier=7* (->public), *filter.exclude=..my-class-and-or-methodnames* *filter.complextypes=true*, *filter.voidparameter=true*, *filter.voidreturn=true*
 	* -> find yout which method results in test-error, then:
 		* edit the class AllAutoTests of your project and add "System.setProperty("tsl2.functiontest.filter.exclude", "(.*my.package.MyClass.myMethodname.*|my.package2.MyClass2.myMethodname2 .*)");" or more convenient: "set(FILTER_EXCLUDE, StringUtil.matchingOneOf(my.package.MyClass.myMethodname, my.package2.MyClass2.myMethodname2);"
+	* -> if you are using the approved autotest files (copied into your "src/test/resources"), you can 'out-comment' the failing Expectations with '#' on line start
 * **Files are written outside of target or test directories**
 * -> set a breakpoint to *java.io.FileOutputStream.open()* with breakpoint-property '!path.getAbsoluteFile().contains("target/")'.
 Mostly, a parameter of type *PrintWriter* will invoke a call to *PrintWriter(String)* that create randomized files through the ValueRandomizer